 If you have a busted floppy disk drive, the PianoStream will return all playback functionality.
 However, if you’re looking to record, you’ll still need the Nalbantov or another replacement drive.

 Because these operate through the MIDI ports, early Disklavier owners do not have to worry at all about ESEQ or file format compatibility.
-This is a huge relief to folk that have been worrying about ESEQ files, PIANODIR.FIL, and so forth.
+This is a huge relief to folks that have been worrying about ESEQ files, PIANODIR.FIL, and so forth.
+Also see my page on Disklavier, MIDI, ESEQ & Floppy Tools.

 Can I use PianoStream with my Disklavier?